Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 All dogs should have a bed they can call their own, a safe haven, a place where they can relax in comfort.
-How to choose a good dog bed depends on many factors including size, age, sleeping habits, and more.
+Choosing a good dog bed depends on many factors including size, age, sleeping habits, and more.
 This article has the information you need to ensure that the pet bed you buy is the perfect one for your canine friend.

 While it is almost impossible in most households to ban pets from the furniture completely, having a comfy bed of their own will give dogs a much more attractive alternative to laying on the floor.